How is poverty measured in the United States?

 The SPM was designed to address the official poverty measure's shortcomings, described above, which were assessed by a National Academy of Sciences (NAS) poverty measurement panel convened in 1992 that made recommendations for improvement (see below).
 The SPM incorporates much of the NAS methodology with modifications that were suggested by subsequent research.

-In their research brief, "A Consumer's Guide to Interpreting Various Poverty Measures," David S. Johnson of the Census Bureau and Timothy M. Smeeding of IRP and the La Follette School of Public Affairs at the University of Wisconsin–Madison note, "The Supplemental Poverty Measure combines the best and most agreed upon elements of the research based on expert opinion and on the [Census Bureau's] experimental series."
+In their research brief, "A Consumer's Guide to Interpreting Various Poverty Measures," Census Bureau Chief of the Social, Economic, and Housing Statistics Division David Johnson and Lee Rainwater Distinguished Professor of Public Affairs and Economics at the University of Wisconsin–Madison Timothy Smeeding (who served as Director of IRP from 2008–2014) note, "The Supplemental Poverty Measure combines the best and most agreed upon elements of the research based on expert opinion and on the [Census Bureau's] experimental series."

-In a side-by-side comparison of the official poverty measure and the SPM, Johnson and Smeeding note their differences in measurement units, poverty threshold, threshold adjustments (e.g., by family size), updating thresholds, and what counts as resources, pictured in the text box below.
+In a side-by-side comparison of the official poverty measure and the SPM, the Census Bureau notes their differences in measurement units, poverty threshold, threshold adjustments (e.g., by family size), updating thresholds, and what counts as resources, summarized in Table 3 below.

 |Official Poverty Measure||Supplemental Poverty Measure|